ccxt/ccxt/wiki/Manual.md

 ### Balance inference

 Some exchanges return only `free` or only `total` amount, i.e. `used` amount is not known.
-In such cases ccxt will try to estimate that `used` part using [Orders Cache](#orders-cache) and infer all three fields using known two.
+In such cases ccxt will try to estimate that `used` part using [Orders Cache](#orders-cache) and infer all three fields the using known two.

 ## Orders